 Helen Lochhead

 Helen Lochhead is an experienced chair of planning panels, committees, and boards with qualifications in dispute resolution, mediation and expertise in facilitation of challenging urban development and infrastructure processes with diverse stakeholders.
 Her career has focused on the inception, planning and delivery of complex projects ranging from city-wide improvements programs to major urban renewal projects.
-Helen has held senior roles in the NSW government, and currently serves on the Independent Planning Commission, the Australian Heritage Council, the Infrastructure NSW Assurance Panel (INSW) and as Chair of Sydney South Planning Panel and various NSW Local Planning Panels.
-She is an emeritus professor of architecture and urbanism at UNSW Sydney, a Fellow of the Australian Institute of Architects, the Australian Institute of Company Directors, and a member of the Planning Institute of Australia.
+Helen has held senior roles in the NSW government, has served on the Independent Planning Commission and as Chair of Sydney South Planning Panel and various NSW Local Planning Panels.
+She currently serves on the Australian Heritage Council, the Infrastructure NSW Assurance Panel (INSW) and as Chair of Sydney South Planning Panel and various Regional Planning Panels.
+She is an emeritus professor of architecture and urbanism at UNSW Sydney, a Fellow of the Australian Institute of Architects, the Australian Institute of Company Directors, and a member of the Planning Institute of Australia and the institute of Landscape Architects.

 Margaret MacDonald-Hill